BarottLab/RTE2016/README.md

 ResponseSummaries.R: Code to generate summary figures

-SeapHOxAnalysis.R: Analysis of environmental regimes at each lagoon site
+EnvSummary.R: Analysis of environmental regimes at each lagoon site

 StressModelAnalysis.R: Linear mixed effect models for thermal challenge

 StressTest.R: Code to generate thermal challenge figures

+flow.R: Code to analyze flow dynamics at each lagoon site

+sedimentation.R: Code to analyze sedimentation rates at each lagoon site